fingerprintjs/fingerprintjs-android/README.md

 1. `deviceId` - it is an ID of the device, based on system-provided IDs.
 Currently, it is based on Google Service Framework ID, and ANDROID_ID if the first is unavailable.
 It's strict, which means the uniqueness of the ID for every device.
 Also, it keeps the same after application reinstalling.
 2. `fingerprint` - it is a digital fingerprint of a device.
 Basically, it is a hash, calculated from a lot of available platform signals. `fingerprint` **is not a strict ID**, so there is a probability that two different devices will have the same fingerprint.
 Also, there is a probability, that the same device will have a different fingerprint in different moments due to system update, settings changing, etc.

-#### Why do I need them both?
+#### Why do we need them both?
 It is a good question, most of use-cases can be covered with the `deviceId`.
 But the `GSF_ID` and `ANDROID_ID`can be spoofed much easier, than device data such as CPU info or sensors list.

-Another reason for using `fingerprint` is a possible restriction of access to `deviceId` due to privacy policy.
+Another reason for using `fingerprint` is a possible restriction of access to `deviceId` due to privacy policy changes trend.